ychubachi/org-google-tasks/README.md

 # Configration

-Obtain your credential file with JSON format from Google Developres Console.
+Obtain your credential file in JSON format from Google Developres Console.
 Don't forget to give Google Tasks access permitions to it.
 Put your JSON file to `~/.client_secret.json`.
 You can change this path by customizing `org-sync-gtasks--client-secret-json` variable.

 # Limitations
-- This command can handle only your default tasklist.
+- This command can handle only your default tasklist of Google Tasks.
-- First time you try to connect to Google Tasks API, an error might be occured in OAuth2 process.
+- First time you connects to Google Tasks API, an error might be occured in OAuth2 process.
+Please try again in such case.